linenoise/associative_memory/README.md

 This is a ruby gem that lets you implement categorization systems with ease.

 **Associative memory neural networks** make it easy to identify probable patterns between sets of named data points.
-It can be cumbersome to interface with the neural network directly, however, as a typical convergence matrix has a fixed size and training period, which limits how useful they can be to a larger, integrated system.
+It can be cumbersome to interface with the neural network directly, however, as a typical convergence matrix has a fixed size and training period, which limits how useful they can be to an integrated system.

 `associative_memory` simplifies these kind of machine learning models by offering dynamically configurable input and output sets, and a convergence model that adapts to the inputs you give it each time.
 This allows your code to concentrate on extrapolating meaningful patterns rather than juggling bitmasks and transposition matrices.